Frequently Asked Questions

 Yes, in some cases there are portfolios of previous applications available for prospective applicants to look at.
 The aim is to demystify the application process, not to provide examples for imitation.
 If a portfolio is available, it will be indicated in the List of Fellowships.
 You must make an appointment to view the portfolio; they exist only in hard copies and cannot circulate.

 Yes, you can apply through JHU.
 In many instances, you might be a better applicant for a competitive fellowship after a year’s worth of work experience, or after you’ve had some time away from college to think about what specific degree objective you wish to pursue.
 If you’re interested in national and international fellowships, you have access to the same resources available to current students.

 Are there scholarships here for unpaid internships with corporations, non-governmental organizations, professors, laboratories, or political figures?

 No, not on this list.
 Fellowships and Scholarships are almost always granted so that individuals can pursue scholarship or research of one kind or another.
-If you are looking for funding for an internship, start by looking at the Career Center’s website.
+If you are looking for funding for an internship, start by looking at the Life Design Lab’s website (formerly Career Center).